HaoguangYang/baxter_simulator/README.rst

 Fix any compilation errors related to dependency.

 To run the code, refer to https://sdk.rethinkrobotics.com/wiki/Simulator_Installation from section "Edit baxter.sh".
 Then follow further examples at https://sdk.rethinkrobotics.com/wiki/Hello_Baxter from section "Echo a ROS Topic".

+Since all Baxter wiki pages are gone from Rethink Robotics' website, we included a PDF file [Baxter-additional_docs.pdf](https://github.com/HaoguangYang/baxter_simulator/blob/master/Baxter-additional_docs.pdf), adapted from *ROS - Robotics by Example: 2nd edition* by Fairchild and Harman.
+We believe the file serves as a good mirror of what was on the Rethink's website.

 Code & Tickets
 --------------